 Dr Agnieszka Klimowicz

 Dr Klimowicz graduated from the Medical Faculty of the Jagiellonian University in Krakow, Poland with a MD (1996) and a PhD (2002).
 Additionally, she completed a Certificate in Psychotherapy from the Polish Psychiatric Association (2003).
-Dr Klimowicz completed her specialist psychiatry training in 2004 and then moved to England in order to pursue her professional interest in helping mothers.
+In 2004 Dr Klimowicz completed her specialist psychiatry training and moved to England in order to pursue her professional interest in helping mothers.

-Since moving to the UK in 2010, she has been working as a Consultant in perinatal psychiatry in the NHS.
+She has been working as a Consultant Perinatal Psychiatrist since 2010.
 In 2016/17, she was the Perinatal Mental Health Clinical Lead with South East Clinical Networks Mental Health and Dementia.

 Boasting extensive experience in medical education and teaching, Dr Klimowicz was an Honorary Clinical Senior Lecturer at King’s College London, and Visiting Senior Lecturer at Canterbury Christ Church University.
 She was involved in teaching psychiatric trainees on MRCPsych/Masters Course at Brighton and Sussex Medical School and ran very successful multi-agency training sessions on ‘Parental Mental Health and Its Impact on Children’s Wellbeing’, and on attachment theory.
 Between 2014 and 2016, she also taught child psychotherapy trainees in Warsaw, Poland, on parental mental health and attachment theory.
 Dr Klimowicz continues to teach psychiatric trainees, obstetricians, and GPs about perinatal mental health.